Online Credit Courses

 Online Noncredit Courses

 Continuing Education offers a wide variety of topics - hundreds of classes - delivered via online through a partnership with Ed2Go, ProTrain and VisionPoint.
 We offer a wide range of highly interactive short courses and videos that you may take entirely over the Internet.
-All have expert instructors, many are nationally known authors.
+All have expert instructors, many nationally known authors.

 Online Degrees and Certificates